omarbadr20/2-Wheeled-Self-Balancing-Robot/README.md

 # 2-Wheeled-Self-Balancing-Robot
-# System OverView
+# System Overview
 ## Purpose and Goal
 The primary objective of this project is to design and implement a stabilizing control system for a two-wheeled self-balancing robot.
-Theoretically modeled as an inverted pendulum on a cart, this system is inherently unstable; its center of mass is located above its pivot point, meaning it will naturally fall without active control1111.The goal of this project is to maintain a vertical pitch angle ($\theta \approx 0^\circ$) by applying corrective torque to the wheels in the direction of the fall2.
-This project implements and compares two distinct control strategies—PID Control and State-Space Control—using a Hardware-in-the-Loop (HIL) architecture with National Instruments LabVIEW as the controller and an Arduino Nano as the data acquisition interface3333.
+Theoretically modelled as an inverted pendulum on a cart, this system is inherently unstable; its centre of mass is located above its pivot point, meaning it will naturally fall without active control.

+The goal of this project is to maintain a vertical pitch angle ($\theta \approx 0^\circ$) by applying corrective torque to the wheels in the direction of the fall.
+This project implements and compares two distinct control strategies—PID Control and State-Space Control—using National Instruments LabVIEW as the controller and an Arduino Nano as the data acquisition interface.

 ## Electrical Connections
 The system utilizes an Arduino Nano to interface with the sensors and actuators.
 Power is managed through separate paths for the high-current motor load and low-power logic electronics to prevent interference.
 Key components include an MPU-6500 IMU for sensing and an L298N Dual H-Bridge driver to control the two JGA25-370 DC geared motors.